Casardo-Chen/wikiart-neural-trasnfer/README.md

 ### Architecture 2

 The second architecture is insprired by the VAE model proposed by Tuan Le [4].
-The input image size is 128x128x3; batch size is 100; the latent vector size is 100; the number of epochs is 10; the learning rate is 0.0002; the $\beta$ value is 0.5; the optimizer is Adam; the loss function is MSE loss.
+(Code: `VAE_model_new.ipynb`) The input image size is 128x128x3; batch size is 100; the latent vector size is 100; the number of epochs is 10; the learning rate is 0.0002; the $\beta$ value is 0.5; the optimizer is Adam; the loss function is MSE loss.

 #### Encoder
 Encoder takes an image as input and outputs a latent vector.
 It consists of 5 convolutional layers, 5 max pooling layers, and 5 batch normalization layers.